 The military testing range Salto di Quirra in Sardinia is located in a seemingly unspoiled natural landscape, between mountain ranges and the coast.
 But since 1956, weapon tests have been carried out here regardless of the environment and the population.
 Massimo D'Anolfi and Martina Parenti document the traces of devastation: the soil is highly contaminated and malformations in the humans and animals grazing on the experimental area frequently occur.
 By bringing together minimalist images of landscapes with archival footage, Dark Matter depicts an apocalyptic reality that is completely unknown to many.

 Nazif can hardly feed his family by selling metal scrap and old car parts on the outskirts of Sarajevo.
 When his pregnant wife Senada learns that her unborn child is dead, they must act quickly; but without health insurance, nobody wants to carry out the vital operation.
 A race against time begins.
 The amateur actors in An Episode in the Life of an Iron Picker play an episode from their own lives, which director Danis Tanović condenses into a winter novella.

-At the Brenner border pass, new measures are planned to be taken to seal Austria off from migrants.
+At the Brenner border pass, new measures are planned to seal Austria off from migrants.
 A fence is being considered in addition to border controls between North and South Tyrol.
-The residents feel torn: Many fear the border fence as well as the reputedly threatening alienation of their native Tyrol.
+The residents feel torn: many fear the border fence as well as the reputedly threatening alienation of their native Tyrol.
 For two years, Nikolaus Geyrhalter documented the region around the Brenner and draws a portrait of a border region which refuses to calm down.